kemalat/codility-lessons/java-core.md

 DI (Dependency Injection) :- DI is a sub-type of IoC and is implemented by constructor injection, setter injection or Interface injection.

+### HashSet vs TreeSet
+HashSet and TreeSet both implement same interface i.e  java.util.Set interface and they possess the quality of Set interface means duplicate elements are not allowed.
+Both HashSet and TreeSet are used for to store unique elements, but HashSet doesn't care about any order and TreeSet keeps a thing in order.
+Ordering or sorting on TreeSet can be customized by using Comparator interface, by default TreeSet uses elements natural order for sorting, which is defined by compareTo() method of java.lang.Comparable interface.

+### ArrayList vs CopyOnWriteArrayList
+ArrayList is not thread-safe whereas CopyOnWriteArrayList is thread-safe.
+While Iterating ArrayList object by one thread if other thread try to do modification then we will get Runt-time ConcurrentModificationException.
+Where as We won’t get any Exception in the case of CopyOnWriteArrayList.Iterator of ArrayList can perform remove operation while iteration.
+But Iterator of CopyOnWriteArrayList can't perform remove operation while iteration, otherwise it will throw run-time exception UnsupportedOperationException.When we are using any of the modify methods – such as add() or remove() – the whole content of the CopyOnWriteArrayList is copied into the new internal copy.
+When we're calling the iterator() method on the CopyOnWriteArrayList, we get back an Iterator backed up by the immutable snapshot of the content of the CopyOnWriteArrayList.